 Wetland Map Updates

 Below is a link to the DuPage County website page that provides information regarding the updated wetland maps in your area.
-The County is asking residents to review these maps and provide feedback regarding the current proposed updates.

-DuPage Wetland Map Initiative Page
+for the DuPage Wetland Map Initiative Page

 Village of Westmont